posimagi/corsair-xi/README.md

-# corsair-xi

-## Monte Carlo simulation of Phantom Roll strategy for Corsair in FFXI
+## corsair-xi: Monte Carlo simulation of Phantom Roll strategy for Corsair in FFXI

 ### How to use